thinker-kim/data_reuse/README.md

 # ICPSR - OpenAlex Data Repository

-This repository hosts datasets created from the ICPSR data on publications citing ICPSR datasets.
+This repository hosts datasets created from publications that cite ICPSR datasets (source: https://github.com/ICPSR/mica-data-descriptor/tree/main).
 These datasets have been cross-referenced with OpenAlex to include only those publications that:
-- Originate from the ICPSR dataset,
+- Cite ICPSR datasets,
 - Possess a DOI, and
 - Have matching OpenAlex work IDs (for publications) and OpenAlex author IDs.